gailcarmichael/course-designs/gocodegirl-processing/README.md

 In 2013, I started Go Code Girl with Nathalie Vallières as a joint initiative between Carleton University and the University of Ottawa.
 [Go Code Girl](http://www.onwie.ca/programs/go-code-girl) has since become an Ontario-wide initiative, run by the [Ontario Network of Women in Engineering (ONWiE)](http://www.onwie.ca/).

-Our first Go Code Girl event in 2013 taught high school girls Processing in a one-day workshop.
-Instruction went as follows, using the slides included here:
+Our first Go Code Girl event in 2013 taught high school girls [Processing](http://www.processing.org) in a one-day workshop.
+The workshop went as follows:

 * Introduction to computer science
 * Women in CS